Hampton and Bethune-Cookman Selected as the 2015 All-Sports Award Winners

-Hampton University won its tenth consecutive Mary McLeod Bethune-Cookman Women’s All-Sports Award and Norfolk State captured its seventh consecutive Talmadge Layman Hill Men’s Award, the league announced on Wednesday.
+Hampton University won its 14th consecutive Mary McLeod Bethune Women’s All-Sports Award and Bethune-Cookman recorded its second straight Talmadge Layman Hill Men’s Award, the conference announced on Wednesday.

-The All-Sports Awards highlight the overall strengths of their respective men’s and women’s athletic programs.
-Each institution was presented a $20,000 check during a reception at the Norfolk Marriott Waterside Hotel on Wednesday evening.
+The All-Sports Award highlights the overall strengths of the conference’s men’s and women’s athletic programs.
+Each institution was presented with a $20,000 check during a reception at the Ritz Carlton Hotel in South Beach, Miami on Wednesday evening.

-The University of Maryland Eastern Shore was recognized during the reception as the 2010 recipient of the MEAC Highest Graduation Success Rate (GSR) Award for second straight year.
-In addition to the recognition, UMES was presented a check for $10,000.
-UMES' 84-percent GSR is the highest among any MEAC institution spanning the 2000-2003 cohorts.
+The University of Maryland Eastern Shore was recognized during the reception as the 2014 recipient of the MEAC Highest Graduation Success Rate (GSR) for the sixth straight year.
+In addition to the recognition, UMES was presented a check for $25,000.
+UMES’ 88-percent GSR is the highest among MEAC institutions spanning the 2004-07 cohorts.

-Points are awarded in a descending order beginning with 12 points for champions or first place regular season finishes.
-The second place teams get 10 points.
-Tied teams split the total points.
+Points are awarded in a descending order beginning with 14 points for champions or first place regular season finishes.
+The second place team receives 12 points.
+Tied teams split the point total.

 The Mary McLeod Bethune and Talmadge Layman Hill Awards